 The four clauses in this section apply to Category A species.
 Clauses A1 - A4 should be completed for each Category A species.
 If there are no Category A species in the fishery under assessment, this section can be deleted.
 A Category A species must meet the minimum requirements of all four clauses before it can be recommended for approval.
+The clauses should be completed by providing sufficient evidence to justify awarding each of the requirements a pass or fail rating.
+The species must achieve a pass rating against all requirements to be awarded a pass overall.
 If the species fails any of these clauses it should be re-assessed as a Category B species.